As a new angler, it’s important to get a sense of your lure options.

 Between casts and catches, check to make sure that the knot is still in the right place, and slide it back into position if needed.

-Basic Jigging Techniques for Beginners
+How To Fish a Jig: Basic Techniques for Beginners

 Jigs can be fished in a number of ways that are proven to work, but we’ll discuss three of the most common and productive.